jkkummerfeld/berkeley-parser-analyser/README.md

 \framebox[8mm][l]{\rule{1.3mm}{2mm}}
 ```

-To make it easy to create a whole lot of boxes I defined some new commands:
+Defining new commands can make it easier to create a whole lot of boxes:
 ```
 \newcommand{\mybarheight}{2mm}
 \newcommand{\myboxwidth}{8mm}